Carl Heilman II Nature Photography Workshop Equipment List

 ~ Umbrella - for working in showery conditions - a white or light colored one can double

-as a reflector - I am using a 'Gustbuster' Metro
+as a reflector - I use a 'Gustbuster' Metro

 Additional Equipment for Winter Photography